 The 10 Best Power Inverters

 This wiki has been updated 40 times since it was first published in May of 2015.
 Turn your car's battery into a mobile generator with one of these power inverters.
 Smaller, budget-oriented models can run cell phones and other light equipment in your car's cabin, while larger ones may be able to run things like refrigerators, computers, and coffee makers.
 For safety's sake, follow all directions carefully, and hire a licensed electrician for installations that involve wiring.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes